Pediatric Development of Airway

 In 2012 the American Academy of Pediatric Medicine established a “CLINICAL PRACTICE GUIDELINE” regarding sleep.
 This directive suggests that all pediatricians who find a particular sleep issue with any of their patients should follow the academy’s guidelines as outlined.
 The following statement are the first two directives for children who present with sleep disordered breathing problems.

-This is very informative because it suggests that any child that makes noises, such as snoring or even grinding of the their teeth, should be considered for a sleep study.
+This is very informative because it suggests that any child that makes noises, such as snoring or even grinding of the their teeth, should be considered for sleep disordered breathing.
 Unfortunately, this directive is poorly followed by pediatricians.
 Many parents have detected that their children have sleep issues often times before the pediatrician does.
 It is important to understand that an early diagnosis of these issues can be valuable in treatment.
 This early intervention can thwart the normal trajectory that these airway problems can cause.
 As we engage in “orthopedically redeveloping the airway” of these children, we can assist in preventing these problems from being present in adulthood.
 By redeveloping the architecture of the airway it will allow proper air movement through the nose into ones lungs.
 This allows for proper nasal breathing and avoidance of mouth breathing.
 To be clear, it is not normal for a child to mouth breath while asleep or awake and this symptom alone can suggest many concerns for the growth and development of a child.

 Many symptoms that might occur in children that have airway issues might include: